-Name Current term in office Attendance of board meetings etc. Major activities including the remarks made at board meetings etc. Akio Mimura (outside director) 6 years and 9 months Attended all 12 board of directors' meetings held during fiscal year 2016.
-He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which has been acquired through many years of experience in a management role.
-Mikio Sasaki (outside director) 5 years and 9 months Attended all 12 board of directors' meetings held during fiscal year 2016.
-He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which has been acquired through many years of experience in a management role.
-Masako Egawa (outside director) 1 year and 9 months Attended all 12 board of directors' meetings held during fiscal year 2016.
-She has fulfilled her supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on her insight as a specialist in business management, acquired through many years of experience in financial institutions, involvement in academic activities related to corporate governance and experience at The University of Tokyo as an Executive Vice President.
-Yasuyuki Higuchi (outside director) 9 months After assuming the position, attended 9 of the 10 board of directors' meetings (All 9 ordinary board of directors' meetings) held during fiscal He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which has been acquired through many years of year 2016. experience in a management role.
-Yuko Kawamoto (outside audit & supervisory board member) 10 years and 9 months Attended 11 of the 12 board of directors' meetings (All 11 ordinary board of directors' meetings) and all 11 audit & supervisory board meetings held during fiscal year 2016.
-She has fulfilled her audit functions by asking for detailed explanations and making remarks on a timely basis, based on her insight on business management which has been acquired through many years of experience as a consultant and involvement in academic activities.
-Akinari Horii (outside audit & supervisory board member) 5 years and 9 months Attended all 12 board of directors' meetings and all 11 audit & supervisory board meetings held during fiscal year 2016.
-He has fulfilled his audit functions by asking for detailed explanations and making remarks on a timely basis, based on his insight acquired through many years of experience in his role as an executive or a regular employee of Bank of Japan.
-Akihiro Wani (outside audit & supervisory board member) 2 years and 9 months Attended all 12 board of directors' meetings and all 11 audit & supervisory board meetings held during fiscal year 2016.
-He has fulfilled his audit functions by asking for detailed explanations and making remarks on a timely basis, based on his insight acquired through many years of experience in his role as an attorney-at-law.
+Name Current term in office Attendance of board meetings etc. Major activities including the remarks made at board meetings etc. Akio Mimura (outside director) 7 years and 9 months Attended 9 of the 11 board of directors' meetings held during fiscal year 2017.
+He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which was acquired through many years of experience in a management role.

-Notes: 1.
-Current term in office is the length of the term held as of March 31, 2017.
+Mikio Sasaki (outside director) 6 years and 9 months Attended all 11 board of directors' meetings held during fiscal year 2017.
+He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which was acquired through many years of experience in a management role.
+Masako Egawa (outside director) 2 years and 9 months Attended 10 of the 11 board of directors' meetings held during fiscal year 2017.
+She has fulfilled her supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on her insight as a specialist in business management which was acquired through many years of experience in financial institutions, involvement in academic activities related to corporate governance and experience at The University of Tokyo as an Executive Vice President.
+Takashi Mitachi (outside director) 9 months After assuming the position, attended all 9 board of directors' meetings held during fiscal year 2017.
+He has fulfilled his supervisory functions by asking for detailed explanations and making remarks on a timely basis, based on his insight as a company manager which was acquired through many years of experience in a consulting firm and a management role.
+Yuko Kawamoto (outside audit & supervisory board member) 11 years and 9 months Attended 10 of the 11 board of directors' meetings and 10 of the 11 board of audit & supervisory board meetings held during fiscal year 2017.
+She has fulfilled her audit functions by asking for detailed explanations and making remarks on a timely basis, based on her insight on business management which was acquired through many years of experience as a consultant and involvement in academic activities.
+Akinari Horii (outside audit & supervisory board member) 6 years and 9 months Attended all 11 board of directors' meetings and all 11 audit & supervisory board meetings held during fiscal year 2017.
+He has fulfilled his audit functions by asking for detailed explanations and making remarks on a timely basis, based on his insight which was acquired through many years of experience in his role as an executive or a regular employee of Bank of Japan.
+Akihiro Wani (outside audit & supervisory board member) 3 years and 9 months Attended all 11 board of directors' meetings and all 11 audit & supervisory board meetings held during fiscal year 2017.
+He has fulfilled his audit functions by asking for detailed explanations and making remarks on a timely basis, based on his insight which was acquired through many years of experience in his role as an attorneyat-law.

-- 2. Description in the "Attendance of board meetings etc." and "Major activities including the remarks made at board meetings etc." includes matters in connection with the audit & supervisory board meetings as well as the board of directors' meetings. - 3.
-Of the 12 board of directors' meetings held during fiscal year 2016, 11 were ordinary meetings, 1 was an extraordinary meeting.
-All of the 11 audit & supervisory board meetings held during fiscal year 2016 were ordinary meetings.
+- Notes: 1.
+Current term in office is the length of the term held as of March 31, 2018. - 2.
+Description in the "Attendance of board meetings etc." and "Major activities including the remarks made at board meetings etc." includes matters in connection with the audit & supervisory board meetings as well as the board of directors' meetings. - 3.
+All 11 board of directors' meetings held during fiscal year 2017 were ordinary meetings.
+All 11 audit & supervisory board meetings held during fiscal year 2017 were ordinary meetings.